Congratulations to all #CortlandBound Red Dragons!

 Our Undergraduate Research Council offers opportunities for students to do original, scholarly research under the guidance of respected professors from any discipline.
 Student researchers present at professional conferences and they author peer-reviewed research papers.

-The International Programs Office oversees nearly 40 credit-bearing study abroad programs that range in length from 10 days to an academic year.
+The International Programs Office oversees more than 40 credit-bearing study abroad programs that range in length from 10 days to an academic year.
 As a SUNY Cortland student, you also have access to more than 1,000 study abroad programs offered throughout the SUNY system.

 And approximately 2,500 people per day pass through our state-of-the-art Student Life Center, which houses an active Recreational Sports program.
 Students can enjoy an array of fitness and recreation opportunities, more than 60 intramural and sport clubs and unlimited outdoor pursuits opportunities.